Detection loophole attacks on semi-device-independent quantum and classical protocols: Certification of semi-device-independent classical protocols

 where $h(.)$ is the Shannon binary entropy function.
 Setting $n=3$ and $m=\log 6$ we get $P^{wc} < 0.981$.

 Now we provide a protocol using DL which achieves the worst case success probability $P_{DL}^{wc} = 1$.
 The idea is to use part of the communicated message to distribute randomness.
 Alice can choose the trit $A_1$ at random and encode $A_0=a_{A_1}$, in other words she sends one of her bits randomly to Bob but also sends him information regarding which bit it is.
 If $b=A_1$ then Bob returns $B=A_0$ which is equal to $a_b$.
 If $b\neq A_1$ his detector does not click.
-The detection efficiency of Bob's device with this protocol is given by $\eta_i(A,b)=\delta_{b,A_1}$ (according to Proposition~\ref{thm:nodl1}, DL attack would be harmless if $\eta_i(A,b)$ is independent on $A$) and the worst case success probability is given by $P_{DL}^{wc}=1$.
+The detection efficiency of Bob's device with this protocol is given by $\eta_i(A,b)=\delta_{b,A_1}$, and the worst case success probability is given by $P_{DL}^{wc}=1$.